chunchunmaru0/ui-foundation-lib/README.md

 I've `next` as `peerDependencies` since I'm planning to make reusable component that can be used on `nextJS` application like `next/navigation` and other **server component** and **server actions**.

-I've left `app` dir as it is, just incase someone one to develop it that way.
-But I'm planning on chaning the `scripts`.
+I've left `app` dir as it is, just incase someone wants to develop it that way.
+But I'm planning on changing the `scripts`.

 ## Bundling with Roll Up